Frequently Asked Questions about the Counseling Center

 For what concerns do students seek personal counseling?

 Some of the common concerns students address in counseling include adjustment to college or graduate/professional programs, depression, anxiety, grief and loss, healing from interpersonal violence, relationship concerns, academic performance, identity exploration, body image, substance abuse, eating issues, identity exploration, and stress management.

 How do I make an appointment to see a counselor?

 Call or walk in to the Student Counseling Center to make an appointment.
 The Center is open Monday through Friday, 9am to 5pm and can be reached at 503-352-2191.
-Generally students are seen within a week for an initial appointment.
+Generally students are seen within one to two weeks for an initial appointment.
 Students are also welcome to attend the walk-in hour (noon Monday through Friday) to initiate services at the Counseling Center.

 Where are the Student Counseling Centers located?